 Chromium is a naturally occurring metallic element that can be found naturally in water, soil, and rocks, but it may also occur in groundwater due to industrial contamination.
 In water, chromium exists either in its more reduced form, trivalent chromium (chromium III), or its more oxidized form, hexavalent chromium (chromium VI).
 Chromium III is an essential nutrient; however, chromium VI may pose a potential public health risk, even when present at low levels.
 Inhalation of chromium VI is known to cause cancer in humans and is likely to be more toxic when inhaled than when ingested.
-Studies indicate that most of the total chromium in the basin comprises chromium VI.
+Studies indicate that most of the total chromium in the Basin comprises chromium VI.

-Chromium VI, from natural sources, has been detected at concentrations ranging between 5 and 40 μ g/L in the coastal Aromas aquifer where both SqCWD and Central Water District (CWD) have production wells.
-These concentrations are below the current state drinking water standard of 50 μ g/L for total chromium.
-A lower chromium VI standard of 10 μ g/L, set by the State Water Resources Control Board (SWRCB) regulations in July 2014 was suspended by a Sacramento trial court in May 2017 because the SWRCB failed to address the economic concerns of small water systems before setting the chromium VI standard.
-However, it is expected that the state will likely adopt a drinking water standard lower than 50 μ g/L in the near future.
+Chromium VI, from natural sources, has been detected at concentrations ranging between 5 and 40 $\mu$ g/L in the coastal Aromas aquifer where both SqCWD and Central Water District (CWD) have production wells.
+These concentrations are below the current state drinking water standard of 50 $\mu$ g/L for total chromium.
+A lower chromium VI standard of 10 $\mu$ g/L, set by the SWRCB regulations in July 2014 was deleted by a Sacramento trial court in May 2017 because the SWRCB failed to address the economic concerns of small water systems before setting the chromium VI standard.
+However, the state may adopt a drinking water standard lower than 50 $\mu$ g/L in the near future.
 There have been no increasing chromium VI concentration trends in affected wells.